Extensive

 seasoned industry leaders offer context and depth.
 The experiences and

-reflections of successful executives enhance our understanding of how social
+reflections of successful executives enhance our understanding of how ethical

-sensitivity translates into practical business outcomes.
-Their perspectives
+awareness translates into practical business outcomes.
+Their perspectives shed

-shed light on strategic decisions, cultural transformations, and the personal
+light on strategic decisions, cultural transformations, and the personal values

-values that guide ethical leadership.
-By combining statistical evidence with
+that guide ethical leadership.
+By combining statistical evidence with narrative

-narrative analysis, a fuller picture of corporate responsibility and
+analysis, a fuller picture of corporate responsibility and sustainable success

-sustainable success emerges, emphasising that values and vision are as critical
+emerges, emphasising that values and vision are as critical as numbers.

 The